Forest Hill School: Houses

 The four houses of Forest Hill were named after famous people of the 16th, 17th, 18th and early 20th centuries.
 Originally there were six houses, but two were later dropped: Browning and Newton.
 When there were six houses, Browning's house colour was red, Drake's dark blue, Reynold's light blue and Newton's maroon.
 The houses went on to become Drake (Red), Harvey (Yellow), Reynolds (light blue) and Shackleton (dark green).

-After a review process that started in October 2019, the School decided to update the names to reflect the diversity of the School and the surrounding community and modern values.
-After a selection process, including discussion with students, four new people were selected as the house names.
+Following a review process that began in October 2019, the school decided to update the names to reflect the diversity of the school and the surrounding community, as well as modern values.
+A selection process, which included consultations with students, resulted in four new figures being selected as the house names.
 These were: Ofosu-Asare (formerly Drake), named after Kwame Ofosu-Asare, a former student of the school who was killed in a knife crime due to mistaken identity in 2012, Turing (formerly Harvey), Parks (formerly Reynolds) and Tull (formerly Shackleton).
 These changes were put into effect in September 2020.

-While the house only initially determines which form the student is in, it also forms the basis of sport teams throughout each pupil's time at the school.